 Colorado is a beautiful region whose scenery changes drastically with every season that rolls around.
 Even the state’s name connotes “color.”
 The word “colorado” means “red-colored” in Spanish.
-This description is not only apropos for the landscape, but for the menagerie of hues that make an appearance each fall as the fall leaves began to turn their beautiful yellows, golds and reds.
+This description is not only apropos of the landscape but for the menagerie of hues that make an appearance each fall as the fall leaves begin to turn their beautiful yellows, golds, and reds.

-One of the best ways to view the annual spectacular show of colors offered by our nation’s 38th state, is to do it in a rental RV from Cruise America.
-Not only will you travel in complete comfort, you’ll get a 50-yardline view of Mother Nature at her finest.
+One of the best ways to view the annual spectacular show of colors offered by our nation’s 38th state is to do it in an RV rental from Cruise America.
+Not only will you travel in complete comfort, but you’ll also get a 50-yard line view of Mother Nature at her finest.

-Kebler Pass – This is an unpaved area, but it is considered to be a favorite amongst the photog crowd.
-It offers breathtaking views of color in the fall, and is home to the largest aspen grove in the country.
+This is an unpaved area, but it is considered to be a favorite amongst the photography crowd.
+It offers breathtaking views of color in the fall and is home to the largest aspen grove in the country.
 The pass is in Gunnison, Colorado.
 Ohio Creek Road is a good place to start, as it goes right by some very unique natural features, such as the old, abandoned site of Castleton and the spires of “The Castles.”
 These spires are remnants of the mud and volcanic ash that spewed forth from the West Elk Volcano, which occurred nearly 30 million years ago.

 If you want to step out of the motorhome and hop onto a train, the Durango and Silverton Narrow Gauge Railroad will take you on a scenic ride deep into the San Juan Mountains via their old steam locomotive.
 It is a trip you will never forget!

-Western Slope – The world’s largest flat-top mountain, the Grand Mesa, is nestled in Colorado’s wine country in the Western Slope region of the Rocky Mountain State.
-Along with a variety of delicious wines, fall brings with it a whole barrel-full of autumn color.
+The world’s largest flat-top mountain, the Grand Mesa, is nestled in Colorado’s wine country in the Western Slope region of the Rocky Mountain State.
+Along with a variety of delicious wines, fall brings with it a whole barrel full of autumn color.
 Traveling along the Grand Mesa Scenic and Historic Byway you will enjoy the scrub oaks contrasting with the golden shimmering aspens to create a color-coordinated feast for your eyes.

-La Veta Pass – Just west of the town of La Veta is La Veta Pass on US Route 160.
-It’s in southern Colorado, and is known as one of the most scenic “fall” drives in the entire state.
+Just west of the town of La Veta is La Veta Pass on US Route 160.
+It’s in southern Colorado and is known as one of the most scenic “fall” drives in the entire state.
 It peaks at an altitude of a rocketing 9,400 feet.
 This scenic roadway paints a picture of gold aspens contrasting with the dark green pine trees that line the pass.
-The background of the colorful painting is made up of the majestic Spanish Peaks and Sangre de Cristo Mountains.
+The background of the colorful painting is made up of the majestic Spanish Peaks and the Sangre de Cristo Mountains.

 These are just a few suggestions.
 We could never list them all, as everywhere you look in this state, you’ll see an autumn fantasy.
-And best of all, you’ll be doing all of this nature gazing in one of our Cruise America class C RVs!
+Best of all, you’ll be doing all of this nature gazing in one of our Cruise America class C RVs!